two tenor saxophones, ableton live/max-msp, 4 channel audio

 incisive orchestrations generated from improvisations done to graphic scores

-harmonic arrays distributed to an assortment of woodwinds and subjected canonic,temporal relationships
+harmonic arrays distributed to an assortment of woodwinds and subjected to canonic,temporal relationships

 performed by Nolan Lem on piano